Create Fast Insert Scripts

 /

-Now you can have a quick export at any time like so: select to_insert('USERS',
+Now you can always do a quick export like this: select to_insert('USERS', 10000) from dual;

 Ottmar